imkhoibui/co-spatial/README.md

 [Nextflow](https://www.nextflow.io/docs/stable/install.html)

 [Docker](https://docs.docker.com/engine/install/)

+This pipeline requires high computing resources to run efficiently, please modify `base.config` if needed.

 ### Workflows:
 1. By providing a SRA accession, the data is `prefetch` and `fasterq-dump` into FASTQ files from spatial-omics experiments.